anweshb/anweshb.github.io/_pages/about.md

 🚧 🔨 🦺 WEBSITE IS UNDER CONSTRUCTION!!!!

-👨🏾‍💻 I am a currently a research assistant at the Indian Institute of Technology in [Prof Vireshwar Kumar's](https://www.cse.iitd.ac.in/~viresh/author/vireshwar-kumar/) lab, where I am working on securing automotive systems using Deep Learning.
+👨🏾‍💻 I am a currently a research assistant at the Indian Institute of Technology, Delhi in [Prof Vireshwar Kumar's](https://www.cse.iitd.ac.in/~viresh/author/vireshwar-kumar/) lab, where I am working on securing automotive systems using Deep Learning.

 🐝 Previously, I spent 8 months as a research intern at the Georgia Institute of Technology where I was advised by [Prof Wenke Lee](https://wenke.gtisc.gatech.edu) and [Prof Saman Zonouz](https://sites.google.com/site/samanzonouz4n6/saman-zonouz) where I worked to detect attacks in Cyber Physical Systems using Deep Learning and Computer Vision.